 University of North Carolina at Chapel Hill

 She believes literacy is the greatest gift someone can receive because of its ability to unlock potential.
 Three years ago, she and a friend started a small program known as the Interactive Learning Club, or ILC.
-Its aim was to provide students with a fun, interactive, and worthwhile STEM learning experience.
+Its aim was to provide students with a fun, interactive, and worthwhile STEM learning experiences.
 Their program was implemented in a small, parochial K-8th grade school in Greensboro and has been active ever since.
 In addition to this program, she also helped organize an annual STEM day event as Secretary of her school’s chapter of the National Honor Society.
 Just like ILC, its goal was to help underrepresented minorities explore the STEM fields through various activities.
-Both of these programs are still thriving to this day, but now their focus is on extending these projects even further.
+Both of these programs are still thriving to this day.
 As an organizer, advocate, and STEM enthusiast she could not be any prouder.

 In her free time, she enjoys baking, volunteering, painting, and chatting with friends.
 Her philosophy in life is that you always get back what you give.
 So litter the world with smiles, happiness, compassion, and always extend a helping hand to those in need.
 Actions speak louder than words in most instances, so even the tiniest of gestures can have a huge impact.